apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Sources - Blazers trading Damian Lillard to Bucks in 3-team deal - ESPN**
+**New York judge finds Donald Trump liable for fraud**

-You can read more about it [here](https://www.espn.com/nba/story/_/id/38505763/sources-blazers-trading-damian-lillard-bucks-3-team-deal).
+You can read more about it [here](https://www.cnn.com/2023/09/26/politics/trump-organization-business-fraud/index.html).

 ## Requirements
 - Python 3.8